 NTLA-2003 is our wholly owned, in vivo knockout development candidate for the treatment of AATD-associated liver disease.
 It is designed to inactivate the SERPINA1 gene responsible for the production of abnormal A1AT protein in the liver.
-This approach aims to halt the progression of liver disease and eliminate the need for liver transplant in severe cases.
-We plan to complete the ongoing IND-enabling activities for NTLA-2003 by the end of 2023.
+Based on a prioritization of resources, we are making a strategic shift to halt further IND-enabling activities for NTLA-2003 to advance an AATD research-stage program leveraging our DNA writing technology.